mase1981/uc-intg-hdfury/README.md

 This integration creates two distinct entities on your remote:
 * A **MediaPlayer** entity, this is used to determine the state of the device and for inclusion in activities.
 Additionally it will showcase input output relevant dynamic data.
 * A **Remote** entity, which provides a custom UI with pages and buttons for direct control of the device's advanced features.

-**NOTE:** This integration was developed and tested against an HDFury VRROOM.
-While it may work with other IP-controllable HDFury models, it has only been verified with the VRROOM.
+**NOTE:** This integration was developed and tested against an HDFury 8k VRRooM.
+While it may work with other IP-controllable HDFury models, it has only been verified with the 8k VRRooM.

 ## Features